-The Department of Natural Resources conducts research on many aspects of environmental science and sustainability.
+The Department of Natural Resources and the Environment conducts research on many aspects of environmental science and sustainability.
 With over 100 separate studies underway, it is difficult to characterize simply the research portfolio of the department, but generally our research contributes to:

 - understanding the dynamics of social-ecological systems with respect to natural resources management, biodiversity conservation and human well-being, in the face of invasive species, climate change, and other perturbations; and

 - assessing the effectiveness of management interventions attempting to resolve impediments to conservation, sustainability, and social-ecological systems resilience.